JonathanSeehagen/nextjs-typescript-material-ui-styled-components/README.md

 Download the example [or clone the repo.](https://github.com/JonathanSeehagen/nextjs-typescript-material-ui-styled-components)

+*You must have the EditorConfig extension pre-installed

-Install it and run:
+In terminal install it and run:

 ```sh
 yarn
 yarn dev
 ```

 References:

 - [https://github.com/mui-org/material-ui](https://github.com/mui-org/material-ui)